The Mummy (video game)

-Dreamcast planned and advertised a version, but the version was cancelled for unknown reasons.
+A Dreamcast version was planned, but was cancelled for unknown reasons.
 The game was followed by The Mummy Returns in 2001, The Mummy: The Animated Series in 2002, and was later followed by The Mummy: Tomb of the Dragon Emperor in 2008.

 Gameplay

 Set in Hamunaptra, there are 15 stages.
 There is also a bonus stage called "Cairo".
-Rick O'Connell is the main game-user, and the players have to defeat enemies such as Slave Mummies and Scarab Beetles.
+Rick O'Connell is the main character, and the players have to defeat enemies such as Slave Mummies and Scarab Beetles.

 Reception

-The PlayStation version received "mixed" reviews.
-The PC version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
+The PlayStation version received "mixed" reviews, while the PC version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 David Chen of NextGen said that the former version was "a lot better than we could have expected – still not great, but not at all bad".
 In Japan, Famitsu gave the same console version a score of 27 out of 40.
 Nintendo Power gave the Game Boy Color version a mixed review, over a month before it was released Stateside.